hanzians/hanzians/README.md

 💪 Started January 3, 2023 (From Intro to BIT Program) - Present

-🎯 My aim is to become a Fullstack Developer (Most preferably Frontend Developer)
+🎯 My aim is to become a Fullstack Developer

-📝 I’m currently enjoying summer break 🤠
+📝 I’m currently struggling on my first week back 🤠

 🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer.